NatWeiss/RapidGame/README.md

 	sudo npm install rapidgame -g

-Or, on Windows leave off the `sudo`:
+Or, on Windows leave off the `sudo` and use an administrative console:

 	npm install rapidgame -g